 Parents will also be provided with information on the child’s achievement on state assessments.
 Timely notice will be given if a child has been assigned to, or has been taught for four (4) consecutive weeks by a teacher who is not highly qualified.

 An annual meeting is scheduled for parents of children who have participated in the Title I program.
 This meeting is held to review, plan, design, and evaluate the Title I program.
-A copy of the Title I Parent Involvement Policy is available at www.sau20.org or by contacting the Edward Fenn elementary School Main Office.
+A copy of the Title I Parent Involvement Policy is available on the SAU20 website or by contacting the Edward Fenn Elementary School Main Office.

 The Title I Programs throughout the North Country organize a conference which is held every year at White Mountain Regional High School in April.
 It is open to all teachers and parents.
 Child care is usually available but please check first.
 Registration forms are available from the Edward Fenn School office and the Title I staff.